pgericson/zendesk-api/README.markdown

 The unofficial Ruby Library for interacting with the [Zendesk REST API](http://www.zendesk.com/api)

+Looking for a new head maintainer, since I do not use zendesk anymore.

 ## Documentation & Requirements
  * ActiveResource gem
  * Curl